asier-ortiz/asierortiz.com/src/content/blog/navigating-tech-chaos.md

 You don't have to be a superhero.
 You just have to be **good at what matters**, and resilient enough to build your own path.

+I'll be honest — there was a moment when I seriously thought about giving up.
+I felt lost, overwhelmed, and convinced I'd never be good enough.
+But little by little, I realized that progress isn't loud or flashy.
+It's quiet, steady, and often invisible — until one day, you look back and see how far you've come.

 Trust in your journey.
 Trust in your growth.
-Trust that the skills you are building today will carry you further than you think.
+Trust that the skills you are building today will carry you further than you can imagine.

 > 💪 You are more prepared than you think.
 Keep going.